 If your file isn’t compatible with a CAT Tool, and your budget is low, then, depending on your resources, you may save money by converting it into a compatible format yourself.

-Is your subject matter technical, or require specialist knowledge of some kind?
+Is your subject matter technical, or do you require specialist knowledge of some kind?

 The more specialised the subject matter, the more expensive translation costs.
 And rightly so – you are not just paying for someone to convert your words into another language.
 You are also paying for their expertise, often built up over decades, through keeping up with the industry, and taking specialist courses.

 I recently heard an analogy with medicine.
-If you need an operation on your eyes, you would go to an ophthalmologist, not your local GP, and not your local cardiologist either.
+If you needed an operation on your eyes, you would go to an ophthalmologist, not your local GP, and not your local cardiologist either.

 How quickly do you need your translation?

 Do you need a fast turnaround for your translation?
 If so, then your chosen translator may need to move some projects around to accommodate your project.
 This all takes time and admin – they will already be committed to other deadlines, so this is likely to add a premium to the cost.